philipmorg/Marketing-For-Self-Made-Experts/chapters/03-What-Is-Brand-Marketing.md

 Another reason why brand marketing will often not have a CTA, or have only a soft, general CTA: the time horizon over which the marketing is expected to work is much longer than direct response marketing.
 Years; not weeks or months.

 Over that longer time horizon, you may have produced a portfolio of gifts for those you are trying to reach, and the "residue" of that portfolio has created brand power.
-That brand power comes from you or your name being associated with solving some problem, or creating some desired state.
+That brand power comes from you or your business name being associated with solving some problem, or creating some desired state.

-This time horizon thing is also why direct response marketing can feel so high-pressure.
+This time horizon thing is also why direct response marketing can feel so high-pressure compared to direct response marketing.
 It is!
 The results of a direct response campaign are expected in weeks or months rather than years, and one way to achieve that goal is to... apply pressure.

 ## Bootstrapping